scvalex/ltc/docs/final.md

 MySQL clustering works by replicating the data across multiple nodes, and making sure that changes on any node happen on all the other nodes as well.
-To achieve this, the clustered nodes need access to each other to ensure that none commit changes unless all of them do
+To achieve this, the clustered nodes need access to each other to ensure that none commit to making changes unless all of them do \citep{mysql:clustering-overview}.
-\citep{mysql:clustering-overview}.
 So, all the nodes need to be connected to the same low-latency network
 \citep{mysql:clustering-requirements}.